Search

 Microbiology

 Through my medical training, I developed a strong and clinically relevant foundation in microbiology, integrating a detailed understanding of pathogenic organisms with the immune system responses they provoke.
-My education covered bacterial, viral, fungal, and parasitic pathogens through both lecture-based instruction and case-based learning, giving me insight into how microbiological principles shape diagnostic reasoning, treatment planning, and infection control.
+My education covered bacterial, viral, fungal, and parasitic pathogens through both lecture-based instruction and case-based learning, giving me insight into how microbiological principles shape diagnostic reasoning, treatment planning, and infectious diseases / infections.
 I’ve applied this knowledge through years of tutoring students across nursing, physician assistant, pre-medical, and allied health programs—helping them translate microbiology from a memorization-heavy subject into one grounded in clinical relevance.
 I support students in mastering microbial classification, gram staining interpretation, bacterial morphology, replication, gene transfer, and antibiotic resistance.
 I emphasize understanding host–pathogen interactions, the role of normal flora, and the principles of innate and adaptive immunity.
 I also cover key clinical topics like viral replication cycles, fungal pathogenesis, parasitic life cycles, vaccine mechanisms, and sterilization protocols.
 For nursing and APRN students in particular, I integrate pharmacologic insight—highlighting antimicrobial classes, side effect profiles, and resistance mechanisms—to build strong clinical judgment.

 Neuroscience